jmcheon/deep_learning_specialization/Course1/week2/README.md

 #### questions:
 - why we don't use the MSE cost function for logistic regression?
-	- : because the optimization problem becomes non convex (multiple local optimums) so gradient descent may not find the global optimum
+	- : because the optimization problem becomes non-convex (multiple local optimums) so gradient descent may not find the global optimum
 - what is the difference between loss function and cost function?
 	- : the loss function computes the error for a single training example; the cost function is the average of the loss function of the entire training set.
-- why do we need/use loss/error function?
+- why do we need/use the loss/error function?
 	- : to measure how well the algorithm is doing/ how good the output $\hat y$ is when the true label is $y$
 - what is the training procedure and what is loss function for?
 - what does it mean finding parameters $W$ and $b$ that minimize the overall cost function $J$?